 for every $i \neq j$.
 Hence $F_1$ is non-obtuse, and its dihedral angles are $\leq$ the corresponding ones of $P$.
 By iterating we deduce this for every face of $P$. \end{proof}

 As anticipated, Andreev proved the following natural and useful criterion \cite{A3}.

-\begin{teo} If a polyhedron $P\subset \matX^n$ has all dihedral angles $\leq \pi/2$, two facets intersect $\Longleftrightarrow$ their supporting hyperplane do.
-In particular $P$ is non-obtuse. \end{teo} \begin{proof} We start by noting that the proof of Proposition \ref{face:non-obtuse:prop} applies to this context and shows that the dihedral angles of the facets of $P$ are also $\leq \pi/2$.
+\begin{teo} If a polyhedron $P\subset \matX^n$ with $n\geq 2$ has all dihedral angles $\leq \pi/2$, two facets intersect $\Longleftrightarrow$ their supporting hyperplane do.
+Therefore $P$ is non-obtuse. \end{teo} \begin{proof} We start by noting that the proof of Proposition \ref{face:non-obtuse:prop} applies to this context and shows that the dihedral angles of the facets of $P$ are also $\leq \pi/2$.

 We first consider the spherical case.
 We prove by induction on $n = \dim P$ that $P$ is in fact a simplex.
 If $n=2$ we get a triangle since the angles of a $k$-gon in $\matS^2$ sum to $>\pi(k-2)$.
 For general $n\geq 3$, by the induction hypothesis every link and every facet of $P$ is a simplex, and this easily implies that $P$ is a simplex.